 External skin care is important.
-However, there are times when you fail to observe a change in your skin, even when you’ve adopted a new skincare routine or trying out a new line of skincare products.
-If you feel like you’ve been doing everything right but still experiencing problems with your skin, it may boil down to one factor: lifestyle.
-In that case, it’s perhaps time to review your lifestyle habits as our lifestyle, i.e., food and exercise may (surprisingly) cause a great deal of impact our skin.
+However, there are times when you fail to observe a change in your skin, even when you’ve adopted a new skincare routine.
+Or tried out a new line of skincare products.
+If you feel like you’ve been doing everything right but still experiencing problems with your skin, it may boil down to your lifestyle.
+It’s perhaps time to review your lifestyle habits as these greatly impact your skin.

 Here are a few common lifestyle factors that can affect our skin:

 “Man is what he/she eats.”
 This usually refers to the correlation between our physical fitness and diet, but can apply to our physical appearance as well.
 If you have been keeping up with our previous posts (props to you), you should know that what goes on inside shows up on the outside.
 Skin health is not only dependent on your skincare routine but also what you eat.

 The secret to healthy, glowing skin is simple.
 Since the skin is the largest organ and also the last to receive nutrients, eating a diet rich in vitamins, minerals, antioxidants, and phytonutrients will ensure that it receives the nutrients it deserves!

 Don’t forget to hydrate too!
 Not drinking enough every day may lead to dehydration which aggravates any current skin condition and also cause dry and flaky skin.

 2. Stress Does, Too.

 Ever noticed how whatever we experience in our life seems to show on our face?
 When we’re constantly stressed out, we can expect acne and dark eye circles.
 These dreaded symptoms are caused by the release of stress-related hormones.
 One of these that really wreaks havoc on our skin?
 Cortisol.